BoHuangLab/Transfer-Learning-Denoising/README.md

 # Denoising Via Self-Supervised Transfer Learning

-Code for Image Denoising for fluorescence microscopy by self-supervised transfer learning
+Code for <b>Image Denoising for Fluorescence Microscopy by Self-Supervised Transfer Learning</b>.

+Credit to [Yina Wang](https://github.com/yinawang28/) for developing the code

 Please use the following citation if you decide to use in your research:
 ```